 The Town Manager would approve projects, which must demonstrate compliance with Town policies and federal regulations.

-Committee Recommendation: Allocate the balance of the CDBG award (estimated at \$155,684) for future identified projects to allow flexibility to address needs as they arise.
-This amount may be higher or lower than the estimate depending on the final HUD CDBG allocation to the Town.
+Committee Recommendation: Allocate the balance of the CDBG award for future identified projects to allow flexibility to address needs as they arise.

 Public Services